 4) Field Sales Enablement:

 We discussed how the insurance industry is defined by high-velocity sales.
 Most of these organizations have a huge fleet on the ground, selling various policies.
-In such cases, it becomes critical to empower these agents with a powerful mobile-friendly solution which helps them do all their tasks including planning their daily routines, keeping tabs of their meetings, adding renewals/fresh sales on the go, etc. Such a solution will also give visibility to managers at different levels who will be updated in real-time about their team’s progress.
+In such cases, it becomes critical to empower these agents with a powerful mobile-friendly solution which helps them do all their tasks including planning their daily routines, keeping tabs of their meetings, adding renewals/fresh sales on the go, etc. It simplifies the tasks of insurance agents as well.
+With mobile apps, they can update the meeting notes, extract information, and more on the go.
+Such a solution will also give visibility to managers at different levels who will be updated in real-time about their team’s progress.
 This two-way benefit will play a significant role in boosting the entire sales team’s performance.

 If you are looking for one for your own business, I’d recommend LeadSquared.
 You can take a quick trial or an online demo.